huntdatacenter/docs/docs/privacy-statement.md

 **HUNT Cloud Privacy Statement v1.0 (MAJOR)**

 * First version published.
 Announced under Ting#10.
-* Written as an amendment to NTNU's main privacy policy prior to the ISO/IEC 27701 certification to clarify our processingz personal data for cloud services users in HUNT Cloud.
+* Written as an amendment to NTNU's main privacy policy prior to the ISO/IEC 27701 certification to clarify our processing personal data for cloud services users in HUNT Cloud.